-After completing H263, students will be ready for Math H520 and H521 (or any other courses in linear algebra or differential equations).
+After completing H263 concurrently with 345, students will be ready for Math H520, H521 and H522 (or various other courses in linear algebra, analysis or differential equations).

 Calculus with Analytic Geometry, 2nd edition, Simmons

 NOTE: The textbooks for the Math 161 sequence and Math 151 sequence are not the same as H161.